-Project REACH offers training to healthcare providers on HIV counseling and testing. more The CDC has also developed guidelines with policy makers and service providers to guide the provision of HIV counseling, testing, and referral services. more
+The CDC has developed guidelines with policy makers and service providers to guide the provision of HIV counseling, testing, and referral services. more

 The Rhode Island Department of Health has developed a policy to help healthcare providers counsel patients on partner notification.
 This policy allows healthcare providers to inform a partner that he or she may be exposed to HIV if the patient refuses to notify him or her.
 The Department of Health's Partner Counseling and Referral Service (PCRS) can also contact partners on behalf of interested patients and let them know that they may have been exposed to HIV. more

 The Rhode Island Department of Health has been funded by the Centers for Disease Control and Prevention to improve the health of persons with HIV by increasing access to HIV medical care and retaining patients in care long-term.
 Healthcare providers should complete the Out of Care Referral Form for HIV Patients for all HIV patients who have not been seen within the last 12 months or longer since their last appointment, or who have not had a lab test for more than 12 months since their last lab test.